Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 The Device Manager method listed above has a major drawback.
 It only scans for newer versions on the system, thus acting as an offline update.

 If the problem lies with the current version of the OS and a patch for it hasn’t been released yet, you could switch to the Dev channel.
-Features and bug patches are first released for users on the Dev channel in order to be tested, and then only launched for the other users.
+Features and bug patches are first released for users on the Dev channel to be tested and only then launched for other users.

 Though, you may encounter some instabilities since the features are in the early stages and might need some polishing.
-But whenever a patch is released, you would be amongst the first ones to get your hands on it and will have color management working in Windows 11.
+But whenever a patch is released, you will be amongst the first ones to get their hands on it and will have color management working in Windows 11.

 6. Revert to Windows 10

-Many users are hesitant when it comes to joining the Dev channel, which is perfectly understandable.
-In which case, we recommend that you roll back to Windows 10 for the time being, until Microsoft releases a patch for the latest iteration.
+Many users are hesitant about joining the Dev channel, which is perfectly understandable.
+In this case, we recommend that you roll back to Windows 10 for the time being until Microsoft releases a patch for the latest iteration.

 Though reverting to Windows 10 might seem like a hassle, it’s the best available fix for now.
-Once you do, keep checking this page for updates in case Microsoft eliminates the bug preventing color management from working in Windows 11.
+Once you do, check this page for updates in case Microsoft eliminates the bug preventing color management from working in Windows 11.